ebemunk/blog/content/post/2019-01-05-plane-crashes.md

 ## Technical Details

 I gathered the data from [ASN Aviation Safety Database](http://aviation-safety.net/database/) and put it in a PostgreSQL database.
-This database contains **22,000** records of plane crashes with varying richness of data, most of it presented in the graphs above.
+This database contains ~**22,000** records of plane crashes with varying richness of data, most of it presented in the graphs above.
 I made the visualizations with React and d3, which I increasingly find to be a great way of producing interactive viz.
-You can see the project code [here]().
+Maps with Mapbox and DeckGL.
+You can see the project code [here](https://github.com/ebemunk/blog/tree/master/projects/plane-crashes).

 Don't forget - this data contains only crashes!
 This is important when thinking about percentages and relative scalar values.
 "Operator X crashed more than Y, so they must be careless" kind of thinking would not be appropriate, as we don't know how many successful flights took place.